fastify/fastify-swagger/README.md

 }
 ```

-For a deep dive into the `buildLocalReference` arguments, you may read the [documentation](https://github.com/Eomm/json-schema-resolver#usage-resolve-one-schema-against-external-schemas).
+For details on `buildLocalReference` arguments, see the [documentation](https://github.com/Eomm/json-schema-resolver#usage-resolve-one-schema-against-external-schemas).

 <a name="register.options.decorator"></a>
 #### Decorator

-By passing a string to the `decorator` option, you can override the default decorator function (`fastify.swagger()`) with a custom one.
-This allows you to create multiple documents by registering `@fastify/swagger` multiple times with different `transform` functions:
+The default decorate function (`fastify.swagger()`) can be overridden by passing a string to the `decorator` option.
+This allows creating multiple documents by registering `@fastify/swagger` multiple times with different `transform` functions:

 ```js
 // Create an internal Swagger doc